levkravchukai/GPU-usage-in-Jupyter-guide/README.md

 	Disk_letter:\Your_path\gpu_env\Scripts\Activate.ps1
 	```
 2. Install requirements
-This is required versions of libraries:
+This is the required versions of libraries:
 	- torch
 	- tensorflow
 	- numpy